 Germany, 1848, the year of the Revolution of 1848/49.
-The news about the February Revolution in France spread quickly.
-Already in the first days of March, people troughout Germany took the streets, waving black-red-golden flags, demanding unity, freedom of the press, freedom of assembly and the right to form armed militias.
+The news about the February Revolution in France had spread quickly.
+Already in the first days of March, people troughout Germany had taken the streets, waving black-red-golden flags, demanding unity, freedom of the press, freedom of assembly and the right to form armed militias.

 Moreover, Germany should become a united nation, with a national parliament that would represent all the citizens, not only the monarchs at is was in the “German Federation”.

 Nonetheless, most Germans preferred a peaceful transition and would accept a constitutional monarchy.
 Caught by surprise and off guard, the rulers of the small and medium German states gave in.
 They even appointed liberal ministers, the “March ministers”.
 Similarly, the Federal Convention, central institution of the German Confederation, released press censorship and declared black-red-golden as national flag.

 In Vienna, Chancellor Metternich, who stood for restauration and oppression, had to resign and flee to London.